 The plant can grow as tall as three feet (91 cm) and about as broad, although typically only about two-thirds that size in plants that are harvested after their first year.
 Roots can be white or yellow, sometimes with purple streaking and some interior color.
-Storage roots, stems, and leaves are all edible, although the roots are the most commonly consumed part.
+All parts of the plant are edible, even the central rootstock and cormels, although the storage roots are the most commonly consumed part.
 Arracacha is a perennial plant; the top growth dies back over the winter, but the plant will return year after year as long as the soil doesn’t freeze.

 Its native territory stretches from Venezuela to Bolivia, but it is most well known in the northern part of its range: Colombia and Venezuela.
 It is grown as high as 10,500 feet (3200 m), although mostly much lower than that (NRC 1989).